ph-del/dicom_tools/README.md

   -d DIR, --dir DIRECTORY  path to directory with jpg files -s SPEED, --speed SPEED  animation speed milliseconds per frame
 ```
 Program create gif file with name first jpg file in directory.
-Jpg files names must be ordered alphabetically, but program recognize no alphabetical number format 1,10,100,2,3, which is generated from our system MARIA Pacs.
+Jpg files names must be ordered alphabetically, but program also recognize bad alphabetical number format eg. 1,10,100,2,3, which is generated from our system MARIA Pacs.